For style leaders and design lovers.

 2. Make the most of architectural features such as alcoves and nooks

 If the alcove or nook is large enough these can be dressed as tiny room sets of their own and this is where customisable furniture comes into play.
-Placing furniture against the walls also helps to free up space in the centre of the room, giving the illusion that the room is bigger than it is.
+Placing furniture against the walls also helps to free up space in the centre of the room, giving the illusion that the room is bigger than it is and the possibility of more sofa depth.
 If it is a corner space, opt for a compact sofa with a chaise or a square dining table and chairs.

 3. Use every inch and don’t leave out the basics